scriptype/salinger/README.md

 As a general note, an ideal task runner should _run_ any _tasks_ I want it to.
 Not the _only tasks_ that are compliant with its API.

-## What Salinger offers
- - A well structured build environment.
- - Write scripts in any of these: `Unix Shell`, `JavaScript`, `Python`, `Ruby`, `Perl`, `Lua`.
- - Use CLI or programmatic API for a given task, whatever suits your needs better.
- - Easily inject variables to the scripts.
- - No ecosystem of plugins to adapt to.
-Use the core packages.
- - A compact package.json
- - Orchestrate your scripts with promises.
- - Almost non-existent learning curve.

 ## Install

 ```